What is daily.dev?

 daily.dev is a browser extension and a web app that helps developers stay updated on the latest programming news.
-Essentially it's a feed of articles we gather from the best tech blogs on any programming topic.
+Essentially it's a feed of posts we gather from the best tech blogs on any programming topic.

 How does daily.dev work?